Richard D. Kisling: Later life

 Upon his retirement, Kisling continued serving the Air Force as a civil servant, assigned to the Air Staff.
 He served on the staff of the deputy chief of staff, personnel, from April 1975 through October 1982, and with the staff of the deputy chief of staff, administration, from November 1982 until his retirement from civil service on May 20, 1985.
 He was awarded the Exceptional Civilian Service Award in May 1985.

-Kisling died November 3, 1985, at Malcolm Grow Medical Center, Andrews Air Force Base, Maryland, as a result of amyotrophic lateral sclerosis.
-His contributions and dedicated service to the Air Force and country spanned more than 40 years—as a leader, a spokesperson and a great friend of the enlisted corps.
+Kisling died on November 3, 1985, at Malcolm Grow Medical Center, Andrews Air Force Base, Maryland, as a result of amyotrophic lateral sclerosis.
+His contributions and service to the Air Force and country spanned more than 40 years—as a leader and spokesperson.

 In 2004, Kisling Community Center at Lackland Air Force Base, Texas was dedicated to Kisling.
 The Kisling Noncommisioned Officers Academy located in Vogelweh, Germany is also named after him.